jdisho/TinyNetworking/README.md

 ## 👨🏻‍💻 Usage

-### 📦 Resouce
+### 📦 Resource
-Resouce is the core part of TinyNetworking and is generic over the result type.
+Resource is the core part of TinyNetworking and is generic over the result type.

 Resource has five properties: